 In my opinion, payouts are the weakest aspect of Capital One Shopping.

-Competitor cash back platforms like Rakuten and BeFrugal send you cash.
+Competitor platforms like Rakuten and BeFrugal send you cash.
 BeFrugal sends actual cash rewards via PayPal, Venmo, Zelle, and even directly to your bank account.

 But rewards earned on Capital One can only be redeemed for gift cards.